-VII.
+g.
 INTERAGENCY COOPERATION

-- 1. Southern Area Coordinating Group SACG: provides coordination and recommendations for all interagency fire management activities in Tennessee and the Southern Geographic Area Membership, procedures, and guidelines will be agreed to and documented in the SACG Charter and Memorandum of Understanding and/or Standard Operating Procedures. - 2.
+- 1. The Texas Multi-Agency Coordinating Group provides coordination and recommendations for all interagency fire management activities in Texas east of the 100th meridian.
+Membership, procedures, and guidelines will be agreed to and documented in the TMAC Group Charter (Memorandum of Understanding and/or Standard Operating Procedures). - Southwest Area Coordinating Group (SWCG): provides coordination and recommendations for all interagency fire management activities in Texas west of the 100th meridian.
+Membership, procedures, and guidelines will be agreed to and documented in the SWCG Charter (Memorandum of Understanding and/or Standard Operating Procedures - 2.
 National Incident Management System: The Parties to this Agreement will operate under the concepts defined in the NIMS.
 In implementing these concepts, Parties to this Agreement will be expected to follow the NWCG's minimum standards as defined in the Wildland Fire Qualifications Systems Guide, PMS-310.
 NWCG recognizes the ability of cooperating agencies at the local level to jointly define and accept each other's qualifications for initial attack, extended attack, fire operations, and prescribed fire.
 The NWCG minimum standards are NIMS compliant.
 The following NIMS concepts will be followed as they are implemented: Incident Command System (ICS), qualifications system, training system, the management of publications, and participating in the review, exchange and transfer of technology as appropriate for providing qualified resources, and for the management of incidents covered by this Agreement. - 3.
-Operating Plans: Operating plans will be developed using Exhibit C, Operating Plan Outline, at the geographic, statewide, or sub-geographic area level, as appropriate, and will tier to this Agreement.
+Operating Plans: Operating plans will be developed using Exhibit C, Operating Plan Template, at the geographic, statewide, or sub-geographic area level, as appropriate, and will tier to this Agreement.
 Operating Plans may be written for more than one year, but should be reviewed annually, and will be subject to modifications, as warranted.
 No Operating Plan tiered to this Agreement should be written beyond the expiration date of this Agreement.
-The following operating plans are listed in descending order of precedence:

-A. Southern Area Geographic Area Operating Plan
+The following operating plans are listed in descending order of precedence: - A. Texas Interagency Coordination Center (TICC) Geographic Area Operating Plan

-The Southern Area Geographic Area Operating Plan will address issues affecting Geographic Area-wide cooperation.
-The Geographic Area Operating Plan will be approved by the signatory of state and federal SACG member agencies.
-The Southern Area Mobilization Guide will be incorporated by reference and be considered part of the Geographic Area Operating Plan.
+TICC Geographic Area Operating Plans will address issues affecting Geographic Areawide cooperation.
+The Geographic Area Operating Plan will be approved by the signatory of state and federal NWCG member agencies.
+The National Interagency Mobilization Guide will be incorporated by reference and be considered part of the Geographic Area Operating Plan.